Day: Meets the second Wednesday of each month -- except August when we have no meeting.

 - Upon entering, turn RIGHT.
 Walk to the end of the (long) hallway; The Parlor is the last room on your RIGHT.

 The DFW Friends of IANDS exists for people who've had near-death and/or related experiences or who have personal or professional interest in such experiences.
 The purpose of the group is to provide these people with a forum in which to discuss such experiences and their meaning and integration into subsequent life.
 Discussion takes place in an atmosphere of openness and interest/support without judgment, proselytizing, or advice-giving.
 Our meeting content varies from month to month.
 Sometimes we have a structured program, such as a speaker or watching a relevant video followed by discussion.
 Other times, we "circle up" and discuss our own NDEs and related experiences and their ongoing meaning in our lives.
 Although we meet in a Methodist church, the group is not affiliated with the Methodist--or any specific--religion.
 The church is conveniently located, and they gave us permission to use a meeting room without charge.
-However, those who attend and who can afford to do so are asked to make a $1 contribution to the church for our use of their meeting room Reply to this listing to have email contact regarding the details for this group and/or to have your e-ddress placed on a monthly e-reminder list.
+However, those who attend and who can afford to do so are asked to make a $1 contribution to the church for our use of their meeting room.
+To have your e-ddress placed on an a list to receive a monthly email reminder about the group, contact Jan Holden at firstname.lastname@example.org.